docupike/docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'Docs only!
-Suggest a new article'
+about: 'Docs: Suggest a new article'
 title: ''
 labels: ''
 assignees: ''